telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/specificproperties.md

 ## MonthView specific properties

-Here is the list of the properties which are specific for MonthView:
+Here is a list of the properties that are specific for MonthView:

 * __AllowCustomAppointmentSize__ (available with Q2 2014 version of UI for {% if site.site_name == 'WPF' %}WPF{% endif %}{% if site.site_name == 'Silverlight' %}Silverlight{% endif %}) – sets whether the appointments with custom size can be displayed in the MonthViewDefinition.
-By default __AllowCustomAppointmentSize__ is set to False.
+By default __AllowCustomAppointmentSize__ is set to __False__.

 ![radscheduleview how to set custom appointment heights](images/radscheduleview_how to_set_custom_appointment_heights.png)

->You can check the [Set Custom Appointment Height]({%slug radscheduleview-howto-set-custom-appointment-height%}) article for more details on how to impelement appointments with custom height in MonthViewDefinition.
+>You can check the [Set Custom Appointment Height]({%slug radscheduleview-howto-set-custom-appointment-height%}) article for more details on how to implement appointments with custom height in MonthViewDefinition.

 ## TimelineView specific properties

-There are certain properties which are specific for TimelineView.
-Here is the list of those properties:
+Here is a list of the properties that are specific for TimelineView:

 * [StretchAppointments](#stretchappointments)